Skip to main content

 --file-path /packages/demo-packages/MyPackage_1_0-build1.exe

-In the Portal web interface, you can expand the package version details to find the Reproducible build check in the summary of checks and select Details to open the report.
+In the Portal web interface, you can expand the package version details to find the Reproducible build check in the summary of checks and select Details to open the SAFE report.